erkac/f5-bigip-letsencrypt/README.md

 [![F5 badge](https://img.shields.io/badge/-BIGIP-red)](https://www.f5.com)
 [![works badge](https://cdn.jsdelivr.net/gh/nikku/works-on-my-machine@v0.2.0/badge.svg)](https://github.com/nikku/works-on-my-machine)

-As many of my customers ask me how to integrate BIG-IP with Let's Encrypt in order to automate issuing of SSL/TLS Certs.
-I decided to put all my notes from the procedure here.
+As many of my customers ask me how to integrate BIG-IP with Let's Encrypt in order to automate issuing of SSL/TLS Certs, I decided to put all my notes from the procedure here.

 This document is based on this [article](https://wiki.lnxgeek.org/doku.php/howtos:let_s_encrypt_-_how_to_issue_certificates_from_a_bigip) and all kudos 🙏🏻 should go to the original author.